amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-the-trade-desk-find-id-and-secret-start

-You can find the advertiser ID and secret key from the management console within The Trade Desk.
+You can find the advertiser ID and secret key from the management console within |destination-name|.
 Open "Preferences", and then "First Party Data Credentials".
 The advertiser ID and secret key are shown there.

 .. credential-the-trade-desk-find-id-and-secret-end